T-Miller0/career-path/README.md

 As a user
 I would like to see the discriptions for those particular skills

-As a users
-I would like to know what the rest of the desired area

 As a user
+I would like to know what the rest of the desired skills are

+As a user
 I would like to see the details of my long-term goal

+As a user
+I would like to see the skills needed for the role

+As a User
+I would like to know what programs there are to help me achieve my long-term goal

+As a User
+So I can look at the programs I would like a link to them

 ## Getting Started